 Now, let's look at how you can begin to repair that credit.
 Two of the biggest steps are A) paying your bills on time and B) bringing your balances down.
 As far as paying bills on time, this goes for all of your bills, every month, for a year.
 This is where patience comes into play.
 Next, your balances.
 Credit card balances should not exceed 30% of the limit.
 In other words a $10,000 limit credit card should have less than $3,000 charged on it.
 Read more about repairing your credit in the article First Time Home Buyers and Credit: 6 Mistakes to Avoid.

 The bottom line is that you won't find any magic first time home buyer loans for borrowers with bad credit.
 It takes patience and effort.
 Want to learn more about getting your credit mortgage ready?
-Download "The Road to Mortgage-Ready Credit" at the button below.
+Download "The Mortgage-Ready Credit" at the button below.
 The free eBook walks you through the factors that make up your credit score, ways to protect yourself and other information.
 Get your copy today!

 *these numbers are not intended to be hard and fast numbers, as loan programs do not generally have minimum credit scores, and they are to be used as a guideline